jamesplease/redux-resource/docs/basics/actions.md

 passed in will be _removed_ from the state's resources array, as well as from the `ids` array of all labels.

+It doesn't always make sense to supply an array of `resources`.
+For instance, if the user is searching for books by entering a title, you couldn't know which books will be returned until after the request has completed.
+How do you track the information about requests like these?
+The answer is with labels.

 ### `label`

 Supplying a `label` will track the status of this request under the `labels`